..

 In some cases, your current insurer might not be willing to provide insurance or impose too many restrictions or costs.
 You may even have to change your insurance plan or insurer.

-Project Extent
+Project extent

 The first thing to consider before deciding whether or not to live on-site during a bathroom renovation is the amount of work to be done.
 Is this going to be a significant renovation or a simple remodelling?
 Are you refurbishing an utterly isolated part of the house, for instance, a separate floor?